gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

-**vst3audio** is used to send audio to, and receive audio from, a VST3 plugin.
+**vst3audio** sends audio to, and/or receives audio from, a VST3 plugin.

 ### Syntax